nobt-io/api/README.md

 To build the project from source, simply issue the following command: `./gradlew clean build`.
 The ready-to-run API can be found under `build/distributions`.

-# Profiles

-The application is aware of three profiles.

-- STANDALONE
-- LOCAL
-- CLOUD

-If no profile is specified (via the environment variable `profile`), the STANDALONE profile is picked.
-This causes the application to use an In-Memory database instead of trying to connect an SQL database.